open-telemetry/semantic-conventions/docs/database/cosmosdb.md

 This metric is [required][MetricRequired].

 It captures the Request Units consumed by each operation in Azure Cosmos DB.
-Since Request Units serve as a form of currency within the Azure Cosmos DB database, monitoring their usage is crucial to avoid throttling.
+Since Request Units serve as a form of throughput control within the Azure Cosmos DB database, monitoring their usage is crucial to avoid throttling.

 this metric SHOULD be specified with [`ExplicitBucketBoundaries`](https://github.com/open-telemetry/opentelemetry-specification/tree/v1.35.0/specification/metrics/api.md#instrument-advisory-parameters)